Thymelaeaceae: Genera

+As of September 2024, Plants of the World Online accepts 52 genera.

 In the past, different authors have defined Thymelaeaceae in different ways.
-For example, John Hutchinson excluded Gonystylus and its close relatives, as well as Aquilaria and its close relatives from the family, forming 2 segregate families: Gonystylaceae and Aquilariaceae.
+For example, John Hutchinson excluded Gonystylus and its close relatives, as well as Aquilaria and its close relatives from the family, forming two segregate families, Gonystylaceae and Aquilariaceae.
 But today, the only controversy that still remains over the circumscription of the family is the question of whether Tepuianthus should be included, or segregated as a separate, monogeneric family.
 Stevens includes Tepuianthus, but Kubitzki treats Tepuianthaceae as a separate family.

 Distribution

 The family is more diverse in the Southern Hemisphere than in the Northern, with major concentrations of species in Africa and Australia.
 The genera are overwhelmingly African.

 Ethnobotany and economic use

 Several genera are of economic importance.
-Gonystylus (Ramin) is valued for its comparatively soft, easily worked yellowish wood, but trade in all species in the genus are controlled by CITES.
-Many genera have inner bark yielding strong fibre suitable for the making of cordage and paper - a fact actually acknowledged in the naming of one of the genera, Funifera being the Latin for "bearer (provider) of rope".
-The barks of Daphne, Edgeworthia, Rhamnoneuron, Thymelaea, Stellera, and Wikstroemia are used in paper-making, while Lagetta species are known as lacebark for their lacelike inner bark, the attractive appearance of which has led to their being used to make clothing and other utilitarian objects.
+Gonystylus (ramin) is valued for its comparatively soft, easily worked yellowish wood, but trade in all species in the genus is controlled by CITES.
+Many genera have inner bark yielding strong fibre suitable for the making of cordage and paper, a fact acknowledged in the naming of one of the genera, Funifera meaning the Latin for "bearer (provider) of rope".
+The bark of Aquilaria, Daphne, Edgeworthia, Gnidia, Linostoma, Rhamnoneuron, Thymelaea, Stellera, and Wikstroemia are used in paper-making, while Lagetta was once harvested as a source of natural lace for making doilies and trimmings for luxury garments.